-For this, it is necessary to call into aid, culture, tradition and religion.
+There are two problems which cause great worry to our educationists-the problem of religious and moral instruction in a land of many faiths and the problem arising out of a large variety of languages make us lose sight of the primary aim of molding personality in the right way For this, it is necessary to call into aid, culture, tradition and religion.
 But in our country we have, in the same school, to look after boys and girls born in different faiths and belonging to families that live diverse ways of life and follow different forms of worship associated with different denominations of religion.
 It will not do to tread the easy path of evading the difficulty by attending solely to physical culture and intellectual education.
-We have to evolve a suitable tech nique and method for serving the spiritual needs of schools children professing different faiths.
+We have to evolve a suitable technique and method for serving the spiritual needs of schools children professing different faiths.
 We would thereby promote an atmosphere of mutual respect, a fuller understanding and helpful co-operation among the different communities in our society.
 Again we must remain one people and we have therefore to give basic training in our schools to speak and understand more languages than one and to appreciate and respect the different religions prevailing in India.
 It is not right for us in India to be dissuaded from this by considerations as to overtaking the young mind.
 What is necessary must be done.
 And it is not in fact too great a burden.

-Any attempt to do away with or steamroll the differences through govenmental coercion and indirect pressure would be as futile as it would be unwise.
-Any imposition of a single way of life and form of worship on all children or neglect of a section of the pupils in this respect or barren secularisation will lead to a conflict between school and home life which is harmful.
-On the other hand, if we give due recognition to the different prevailing faiths in the educational institutions by organising suitable facilities for religious teaching for boys and girls of all communities, this may itself serve as a broadening influence of great national values.
+Any attempt to do away with or steamroll the differences through governmental coercion and indirect pressure would be as futile as it would be unwise.
+Any imposition of a single way of life and form of worship on all children or neglect of a section of the pupils in this respect or barren secularization will lead to a conflict between school and home life which is harmful.
+On the other hand, if we give due recognition to the different prevailing faiths in the educational institutions by organizing suitable facilities for religious teaching for boys and girls of all communities, this may itself serve as a broadening influence of great national values.

-- a) On the basis of your reading of the above passage, make notes on it in points only, using headings and sub-headings.
-Also use recognisable abbreviations, wherever necessary (minimum 4).
-Supply a suitable title to it.
-5 - b) Write a summary of the above passage in about 80 words.
-3
+Taking up the education of children, we see that they should be trained to love one another, to be kind and helpful to all, to be tender to the Lower animals and to observe and think right The task of teaching them how to read and write and to count and calculate is important, but it should not a) On the basis of your reading of the above passage, make notes on it in points only, using headings and sub-headings.
+Also use recognizable abbreviations, wherever necessary (minimum 4) Supply a suitable title for it.

-SECTION 'B'
+b) Write a summary of the above passage in about 80 words.

-(ADVANCED WRITTING SKILLS)
+SECTION B (ADVANCED WRITTING SKILLS)

 B. 1.
 You want to dispose of your car, as you are going abroad.
 You are Harish of No. 10, Kailash Ganj, Lucknow.
 Draft an advertisement to be published in the daily, Hindustan Times', under classified columns.
-5